2019 Ford Ranger Introduction

 2019 Ford Ranger Specs and Engine

 The 2019 Ford Ranger is expected to feature at least three different engines.
 The base model is likely going to use a 2.0 liter turbocharged EcoBoost good for around 245 horsepower and 275 lb-ft of torque.
+In case you need to introduce a new turbocharger after some time, or if the original gets damaged, you can find a replaced turbocharger at partsgeek.com.
 Further up the range there should be a diesel.
 Unfortunately the details about this are still unknown.
 Ford could go with their 185 horsepower 3.2 liter inline-five, from the Transit, or with the newly announced 3.0 liter turbocharged V6 which is said to make north of 240 horsepower and 400 lb-ft of torque.
 Considering the price of the Ranger we would bet on the first choice.
 The Raptor version of the truck on the other hand will more than likely use Ford’s well known 2.7 liter twin-turbo V6.
 This should be able to push out more than 310 horsepower and 350 lb-ft of torque.
 While not that impressive, it should be enough to trump its direct competitor, the ZR2 Colorado.

 |2019 Ford Ranger|